frequently asked questions

 A big advantage is the diversity of the terrain we ride.
 We never ride the same trail twice in a week and guests marvel at how different the landscape is on each ride.
 There are opportunities to spread out (no nose-to-tail) and trot and lope.

+Come prepared for any type of weather, mountain weather is unpredictable!
 You’ll want warm and comfortable clothing that you can layer, a waterproof/windproof jacket, sweaters and gloves (leather gloves available in the ranch store) depending on the time of year.

 We require a flat-soled boot/shoe with a heel for riding.
 This is safety related as the flat sole allows your foot to slip out of the stirrup and the heel prevents your foot from slipping through the stirrup.
 Also, if you plan to wear a hat while riding (which we recommend for the longer rides as the sun is strong) it must have a stampede string (also available in the store) to secure it to your head.
 It can get really windy and we don’t want a blowing hat to spook a horse.

-Is there Wi-Fi and cell service?
+Is there Wi-Fi and cell service at the ranch?

 There’s Wi-Fi at the main lodge but not in all of the cabins.
 Cell reception is a bit spotty depending on the carrier but there are a few hot spots around the ranch.
 There are always full bars at the top of the driveway.